Skip to content

 File Purpose

-composeApp/src/androidMain/kotlin/com/inspiredandroid/kai/sandbox/LinuxSandboxManager.kt Owns the rootfs lifecycle, the proot binary path, the package-install list, and the session-keyed map of live persistent shells.
-Seeds new per-chat shells from the conversation's persisted transcript and pipes transcript snapshots back to ConversationStorage after each command.
+composeApp/src/androidMain/kotlin/com/inspiredandroid/kai/sandbox/LinuxSandboxManager.kt Owns the sandbox's install marker (distro + where /root lives), the optional-package install, and the session-keyed map of live persistent shells. selectDistro() re-points it at the other distribution's install, dropping live shells and touching neither rootfs; surveyMigration() / migrateHome() are how files follow the user across.
+Seeds new per-chat shells from the conversation's persisted transcript and pipes transcript snapshots back to ConversationStorage after each command. refreshInstallState() is how it learns Kai Build installed the shared Debian.

 composeApp/src/androidMain/kotlin/com/inspiredandroid/kai/sandbox/SessionShell.kt Per-session facade over PersistentSandboxShell.
 Carries the live in-memory transcript, accepts an initialLines seed for restart restoration, and fires an onChange callback after each command so the manager can persist the tail.